 The normal background colour of the screen is green when lit.
 If the reading obtained is Warn, the background colour will change to amber.
 If the reading obtained is Fail, the background will change to red.

-The manufacturer recommends that it not be stored at temperatures colder than -15°C or hotter than 50°C. The manufacturer recommends that the device be programmed for use between -10°C and 50°C. The police in BC have had their units programmed to accept a sample at internal temperatures between -12 °C and 55 °C. The internal temperature is measured by a thermometer next to the fuel cell.
+The manufacturer recommends that it not be stored at temperatures colder than -15°C or hotter than 50°C. The manufacturer recommends that the device be programmed for use between -10°C and 50°C. The software in the devices now used in British Columbia are programmed to accept a sample at internal temperatures between -12 °C and 55 °C. The internal temperature is measured by a thermometer next to the fuel cell.
 If the device is outside of this temperature range, an error message will briefly appear and the unit will shut itself off.
 When functioning properly the Alco-Sensor FST will not accept a sample outside of this temperature range.

 The Alco-Sensor FST has two buttons activated by the index finger and the thumb.
 The button on the front powers up the unit.
 The unit beeps once upon power up and the unit temperature is briefly displayed.
 On the top of the screen is a bar indicating the strength of the batteries.